-ENG 132: Introduction to Literature Appreciation
+ENG 132 Introduction to Literature Appreciation Three credit hours

 A basic course in literature appreciation with an emphasis on responding critically to features in literary texts through writing.
 The course culminates in a research paper based on critical reading that integrates a literary topic and information literacy training with formal MLA documentation.
 Prerequisite ENG 131.